 Hybrid Program Schedule

-The Hybrid program is a combination of weekly virtual sessions along with 3 weekend intensives which may be attended virtually or in-person.
-We welcome you to join us from wherever in the world you are!
+The Hybrid program is a combination of weekly virtual sessions, along with 3 in-person weekend intensives.

 Friday 6:00 - 9:00pm CT